 C: Gender, Work, and Family

-Diane-Gabrielle Tremblay is Canada Research Chair on the Knowledge Economy and professor of labor economics, innovation, and human resources at the Télé-Université of the University of Quebec in Montreal, Canada.
-Her research interests include employment policies, clusters (multimedia, IT, and film sectors) working time and work-life balance, telework, self-employment, work organization, teamwork, and communities of practice.
-Tremblay has been an active member of SASE for over twenty years, participating in all aspects of the organization.
-In addition to her work as a network organizer, she has also been a member of the Executive Council and the Local Organizing Committe for Montreal in 1997.
+Diane-Gabrielle Tremblay is Director of the Center on Work-Life Articulation over the Lifecourse, and professor of labor economics, innovation, and human resources at the Téluq Université of the University of Quebec in Montreal, Canada.
+She was also appointed Canada Research Chair on the Knowledge Economy (2002-2016).
+Her research interests include employment policies, clusters (multimedia, IT, and film sectors) working time and work-life balance, telework, Coworking, self-employment, work organization, teamwork, and communities of practice.
+Professor Tremblay has been an active member of SASE for over twenty years, participating in all aspects of the organization.
+In addition to her work as a network organizer, she has also been a member of the Executive Council and the Local Organizing Committee for Montreal in 1997.
 “What I appreciate in SASE,” says Tremblay, “is the diversity of issues that are discussed, and the interdisciplinary nature of the debates.”

 Network E: Industrial Relations and Political Economy